 FXCM's objective is to provide our clients with the utmost in value and customer service and to maximize their foreign exchange ("forex") trading experience.
 Notwithstanding these objectives, the Company places legal and regulatory compliance above profits.
 In our business conduct, we must always be in compliance with applicable laws and regulations.

 FXCM LLC is a registered Futures Commission Merchant ("FCM") and a Retail Foreign Exchange Dealer ("RFED") with the Commodity Futures Trading Commission ("CFTC") and is a member of the National Futures Association ("NFA").
 FXCM directors, officers and employees are expected to comply not only with the letter but also with the spirit of all applicable laws and regulations.

-FXCM’s principal operating subsidiaries are also registered with or licensed by the Financial Services Authority in the United Kingdom, the Securities and Futures Commission in Hong Kong, the Australian Securities and Investment Commission in Australia, and the Kanto Local Finance Bureau in Japan.
+FXCM’s principal operating subsidiaries are also registered with or licensed by the Financial Services Authority in the United Kingdom, the Securities and Futures Commission in Hong Kong, and the Australian Securities and Investment Commission in Australia.

 Core Ethical Values

 FXCM realizes that our success is based on the Company's reputation for integrity along with the public trust and confidence this reputation has garnered.
 We respect the interests of our clients, honor our commitments, and are forthright in promising only what we can deliver.

 A general requirement of any NFA Member is that communications with the public may not be deceptive or misleading.
 FXCM believes that the imperative for truthfulness does not stem merely from the strictures of regulatory compliance.
 Rather, it is due to our philosophy of increased investor protection that we undertake every effort to ensure that our client communications and promotional materials are truthful and complete.
 Accurate and complete information enables investors to make intelligent decisions and, therefore, our statements are designed not to confuse or mislead.